EricDelerue/cornermusic/README.md

 *October 2018*

-As was required in the Test Frontend file, Corner Music is a Single Page Application (SPA) built using libraries like React, React Router for pages and navigation, and Redux for application state.
+As required in the Test Frontend file, Corner Music is a Single Page Application (SPA) built using libraries like React, React Router for pages and navigation, and Redux for application state.

 The application gets tracks data from a third party API (iTunes).
 Fetching data is managed through fetch API.